Dauntless (video game)

 Dauntless was a free-to-play action role-playing game developed by Phoenix Labs.
+Either alone or in teams with others, players would fight enormous monsters called Behemoths.

-The game initially launched in beta in May 2018 for Microsoft Windows.
-An early access version was published by Epic Games on May 21, 2019 for PlayStation 4 and Xbox One, including full support for cross-platform play, and was fully released for those platforms on September 26, 2019.
-A Nintendo Switch version was released on December 10, 2019.
-Versions for PlayStation 5 and Xbox Series X/S were released on December 2, 2021.
+The game initially launched in beta for Microsoft Windows, in May 2018.
+An early access version was published by Epic Games on 21st May 2019 for PlayStation 4 and Xbox One, including full support for cross-platform play.
+The game was fully released for those platforms on 26th September 2019.
+The Nintendo Switch version was released on 10th December 2019.
+Versions for PlayStation 5 and Xbox Series X/S were released on 2nd December 2021.

-Following the acquisition of Phoenix Labs by a blockchain company in 2023, most of the development team was let go by January 2025, and the game's servers were shut down on May 30 of the same year.
+Following the acquisition of Phoenix Labs by a blockchain company in 2023, most of the development team were made redundant by January 2025.
+As Dauntless was a live-service game with no offline content, the game was discontinued when its servers were shut down on 30th May 2025.

 Gameplay

 Dauntless takes place in a fantasy setting, where a cataclysmic event has torn the world apart, releasing monstrous creatures known as Behemoths that prey on the surviving humans and absorbing the aether on the scattered islands.
 Players take on the role of Slayers to take down Behemoths, collecting loot that they use to craft and upgrade weapons and equipment as to take down larger and more powerful Behemoths.
 While hunting, the game plays as a third-person action game; the player uses a combo system to attack the creature, while monitoring their own health and stamina gauge.
 Such hunts can take upwards of twenty minutes of in-game time to complete.
 The game can be played both as single-player, cooperatively in a party of up to four or in public cooperative instances of up to six people.